 The field sobriety test is not a compulsion.
 These tests cannot measure your level of intoxication, and rather offer subjective clues to the officer.
 Moreover, this test is not always reliable.
 There may be other reasons such as uneasy fitted clothes or any bodily injury that can impede the test performance.
 However, refusing the field sobriety test can lead to a suspension of your license, and attract a DUI charge.

-Rather, if you are unsure about the roadside tests, you can request for a blood or urine test.
+Rather, if you are unsure about the roadside tests, you can request a blood or urine test.
 Various hospitals and police stations allow such tests.
 Generally, a medical officer conducts these tests.
 Having your license suspended temporarily is better than going to jail based on skewed results.
-You may have to take a breathalyser test at the police station though.
+You may have to take a breathalyzer test at the police station though.

 In case you are not driving under influence, you can surely take any of the field tests without any issue.

 Being pulled over for suspected DUI can only end in either of two results—with or without a charge.
 Let us assume that you have DUI charges to your name.
 Consequently, you will have to defend yourself in a court of law.
 Incidentally, you may also have to visit the DMV and settle your license suspension.